bsteuber/lizzie-gcloud-setup/README.md

 ### Choosing a GPU

 Currently, Google offers three different types of GPU, ordered by price: Tesla K80, P100, and V100.
-For me the P100 seems to have the best performance/cost ratio (achieving 1.5k n/s using the best-network.gz), but you can chose whatever you feel is best.
-See https://cloud.google.com/compute/pricing#gpus for prices, as well as https://browser.geekbench.com/cuda-benchmarks for a benchmark.
-Weirdly though, the V100 doesn't perform better than the P100 at all for me, not sure why that happens.
+Leela Zero 0.17 supports tensor cores, so a V100 - which does have tensor cores - is the best GPU to use.
+This requires Ubuntu 18.04 and CUDA 10 and Nvidia drivers version 413 or better.
+See https://cloud.google.com/compute/pricing#gpus for prices.

 ### Chosing a Zone

-That part is easier, just visit https://cloud.google.com/compute/docs/gpus/#introduction and pick the closest zone which has the gpu you want to use.
+That part is easier, just visit https://cloud.google.com/compute/docs/gpus/#introduction and pick the closest zone which has the GPU you want to use.

 ### Set up a Google Compute project

-Visit https://cloud.google.com/, log in, create a project, register a payment method when you are asked.
+Visit https://cloud.google.com/, log in, create a project and register a payment method when you are asked.

 ### Enable GPU usage for you project

 - Visit https://console.cloud.google.com/iam-admin/quotas
 - Click on the selector under "metrics", click "none", enter "nvidia" in the search box, click on the one you decided on.
 - In the list, select the one from the region you decided on, then click "edit quotas".